Comac C919: Flight testing

 In October 2018, the flight-deck design was re-evaluated to comply with US FAR Part 25.1302, which is not required by CAAC but would be needed for FAA certification in order to sell the aircraft outside China.
 Developing a Chinese engine to replace the CFM Leap-1C would take at least another 15 years.

 At that time the two prototypes had flown less than 150 h, averaging less than 5 h per month each.
 To achieve certification in December 2020 and first delivery in 2021, the planned 4,200 h of flight tests would need 33 hours a month each if the last four prototypes are evenly spaced before year-end-2019.
 Newest airliner designs like the Airbus A350 needed a 2,600 hour test program, and the Mitsubishi MRJ was expected to need 3,000 h.

-On 15 October 2018, ten Chinese nationals, including intelligence officials, were indicted by the US for allegedly working with COMAC to allegedly steal the secrets of thirteen foreign aerospace companies working on the C919.
+On 15 October 2018, ten Chinese nationals, including intelligence officials, were indicted by the US for allegedly working with COMAC to steal the secrets of thirteen foreign aerospace companies that were partnered with COMAC to build the C919.

 By the end of 2018, the first prototype was to enter flutter flight tests after having completed ground tests.

 The third prototype made its maiden flight on 28 December for 1h 38 min.

 A fourth prototype conducted its maiden flight on 1 August 2019 from Shanghai Pudong International Airport.
 A fifth prototype conducted its first flight on 24 October 2019, also from Shanghai airport; the fifth prototype was expected to test for extreme weather conditions, the environmental control system, drainage systems and electrical supplies.
 Comac rescheduled its certification target from 2020 to 2021, with the first delivery the following year.

 The sixth and final prototype, intended for the flight certification program, completed its maiden flight on 27 December 2019.
 Reports at the time indicated that the C919 was expected to commence commercial service with China Eastern Airlines in either 2021 or 2022.